 3. How Much Do Medical Office Specialists Earn?

 For a career with a relatively short training period, there is a lot of potential to earn a good salary.
 Medical office specialists earned a median annual wage of $37,450 in 2021.* The top 10 percent of earners made $53,630 or more.
 And if you advance to a management role, your salary could be even higher.
 In 2021, the median annual salary for health and medical services managers was $101,340.

 4. What Are the Job Prospects Like for Medical Office Specialists?

-The number of job opportunities for medical office specialists is anticipated to grow by 22 percent from 2016 to 2026.
-That number is over three times the predicted U.S. average of seven percent for all careers.
+The number of job opportunities for medical office specialists is anticipated to grow by eight percent from 2021 to 2031.* That number is over the predicted U.S. average of five percent for all careers.

 So, what's behind the increase in jobs?
 Some of this job growth will happen because of the fact that the number of Americans who are older than 65 is expected to increase from just over 49 million in 2016 to 77 million by 2034.
 After all, older people tend to need more medical care.
 So plenty of medical office pros will be needed to manage all the administrative tasks that will accompany keeping this aging population healthy.